liaobnb/ovs/README.rst

   ovs-vswitchd.
 - ovs-appctl, a utility that sends commands to running Open vSwitch daemons.

-Open vSwitch also provides some tools:
+..Open vSwitch also provides some tools:

+ovs 提供的工具 如下：

 - ovs-ofctl, a utility for querying and controlling OpenFlow switches and controllers.